 Environment

 Another factor that comes into play is the environment.
-For instance, it’s much harder to balance on rough terrain than it is on smooth and slick asphalt.
+For instance, it’s much harder to balance on rough terrain than it is on smooth and slick concrete.

 Make sure you pick the right wheels and think about how hard (skateboard wheel Durometer) and big (or small) you want them to be.
 Small and hard wheels are less suitable for rough roads, big soft wheels aren’t exactly great for technical tricks.